rizecookey/auto-kit-login-updates/README.md

 # auto-kit-login-updates
-Update manifest for the auto-kit-login
+Update manifest for the Auto KIT Login Extension